ssbc/ssb-buttwoo-spec/README.md

 ## Format

 The encoding of a message can be seen as a multiple layers.
-On the first layer is an array of value+signature and bipf-encoded-content.
-On the second layer (value+signature) is an array of the encoded value and a dictionary of signatures.
-The final layer is the encoded value.
+The first layer is the value layer.
+The encoded value is used for signatures.
+The second layer consists of an array of encoded value and the signatures dictionary.
+The encoded of this is the base for the message key.
+Finally the transport layer is an encoded array of the second layer together with the bipf encoded content.

-### Encoded value
+### Value

 An bipf encoded value is a list of: